 At the first session, the parties shall produce all information reasonably required for the mediator to understand the issues presented.
 The mediator may require either party to supplement this information.
+[Adopted effective August 1, 1992.
+Amended effective June 26, 2002.]

 The former requirement that each party in every type of mediation provide the mediator with a brief memorandum at least 10 days before the first mediation session was unnecessarily inflexible.
 Parties and mediators alike frequently ignored that requirement.
-The better practice is to allow a mediator to require such a memorandum if, in the mediator's judgement, a memorandum would be helpful or necessary.
-Therefore, "shall" is changed to "may" and the 10 days requirement is removed.
+The better practice is to allow a mediator to require such a memorandum if, in the mediator's judgment, a memorandum would be helpful or necessary.
+Therefore, "shall" is changed to "may" and the 10-day requirement is removed.
 In some cases, sharing the memoranda with the parties might facilitate the mediation, but the mediator should not allow the contents of any memorandum submitted by a party to be viewed by another party without the consent of the party who prepared the memorandum.